 Once done with shaping all the meatballs, place pan in oven and let cook on 380 for 30 minutes.

-After 30 minutes, turn your oven to BROIL...and let broil for 5-8 minutes so they get a nice crust (just like you'd get if you fried them)
+After 30 minutes, turn your oven to BROIL...and let broil for about 5 minutes (keep an eye on them you don't want them to burn) so they get a nice crust (just like you'd get if you fried them)

 Remove from oven, let sit for 10 minutes on the stove.... after that, add as many meatballs to the sauce as you need.